 Earn a JNC accredited degree in Applied Theology (Youth & Community Work) at Moorlands College.

 For details of the degree course, see the Moorlands College entry: BA Honours Applied Theology (Youth & Community Work)

-A three-year degree programme that can be studied at Moorlands College Christchurch (either Campus-Based or Placement-Based) or Moorlands Midlands (Placement-Based), learning through immersive taught modules and varied practical experience.
-Award includes JNC professional qualification
+A three or four-year degree programme that can be studied at Moorlands College Christchurch (either Campus-Based or Placement-Based), the Midlands campus in Birmingham, or at the Belfast campus, Moorlands NI @ Youth Link.
+Learning takes place through immersive taught modules and varied practical experience, fusing biblical depth with robust youth work theory.
+Award includes JNC professional qualification.

 from Moorlands College